-A lt might sound clicned, but no two projects are the Designers typically specialize in different sectors, from residential to It might sound clichéd, but no two projects are the same.
-Interior commercial which includes retail, workplaces, healthcare spaces, public spaces like libraries and museums, to restaurants and hotels.
+A It might sound clichéd, but no two projects are the same.
+Interior Designers typically specialize in different sectors, from residential to commercial which includes retail, workplaces, healthcare spaces, public spaces like libraries and museums, to restaurants and hotels.
 Interior Designers might focus on the entire space, or just one part of the space, like a lobby or home bathroom project, or may be hired to complete a brand-new space.
 However, an Interior designer will always start with the purpose of a space, and its current or intended function.